 Back in Ireland at this time, there was revolt against the English and Scottish planters in Ulster, and King Philip agreed to send ships to aid the Ulstermen.
 At the request of James Archer, an Irish Jesuit priest travelling with the Spaniards, Collins joined them, being himself a man with a distinguished military background.
-So in 1601 they sailed for Ireland, but after being besieged by storms on the passage over, the main Spain force arrived at on the south coast where they were decimated in the battle of Kinsale.
+So in 1601 they sailed for Ireland, but after being besieged by storms on the passage over, the main Spanish force arrived on the south coast where they were decimated in the battle of Kinsale.
 Archer returned to Spain, while Collins remained at Dunboy Castle where he offered spiritual guidance to the remaining Irish soldiers, besieged within the castle by a much larger English force.

 When the castle fell in 1602, all were immediately hanged, but for Collins and two others.
 After being tortured, the two remaining soldiers were executed, while Collins was brought before Baron Mountjoy, the Lord Deputy of Ireland, who tried to persuade him to join the English army and the English Church.
 Collins refused, and was brought back to his hometown of Youghal, where in front of a crowd he proclaimed that he was happy to die defending the Catholic Church, before being hanged, drawn and quartered.
 Blessed Dominic Collins was beatified by Pope John Paul II in 1992.